+Multi-path Secondary Path: In multi-path, for a split DRB, the path (either direct or indirect) which is not configured by RRC as the primary path.
+In multi-path for a split SRB, the secondary path is always the indirect path (SL or N3C).

-Multi-path split bearer: In multi-path, a bearer in which one PDCP entity is mapped to one or more (direct) Uu RLC entities and either one SRAP entity of a SL indirect path or non-3GPP connectivity.
+Multi-path split bearer: In multi-path, a bearer in which one PDCP entity is mapped to one or more (direct) Uu RLC entities and either one SRAP entity of a SL indirect path or a non-3GPP connection.

-N3C indirect path: In multi-path, the indirect path on which the remote UE connects to the network via a relay UE using non-3GPP connectivity.
+N3C indirect path: In multi-path, the indirect path using Non-3GPP Connection between remote UE and relay UE..